I’m looking for a woodworker for a contract?

 Here is a table showing an approximation of expenses to expect per session.
 They are mostly tools and materials that you will keep.

 Students with a French passport: you benefit from the same conditions as Quebec students in terms of fees.
 To these are added the processing fees for you student visa.
-See Foreign Student Fees table for details.
+See International student fees table for details.

 Other passports: tuition fees can be from $12,000 to $18,000 per year.